 Do you do walk-ins?

 Appointments are not required for smaller pieces, providing we have time on the day.
 We accept walk-ins whenever possible, but availability varies from day to day.
-We'd recommend calling ahead to check to save time as well.
+We'd recommend calling ahead to check.

 How much will my tattoo cost?